tristanjahier/zoho-crm-php/README.md

-# Zoho CRM API wrapper library (PHP)
+# Zoho CRM API client (PHP)

-This is an API wrapper library for Zoho CRM, written in PHP.
+This is an API client library for Zoho CRM, written in PHP.

 It aims to cover the whole API (every module and method), while providing a great abstraction and very easy-to-use methods.